Jaguar XE review

 Jaguar XE: what would you like to read next?

 Climb inside, and you’ll spot plenty of tweaks which set this new car apart from the old model.
-These include a new gear lever which replaces the old car’s rotary dial, lots of softer trims and a revamped infotainment system with up to three screens – if you fork out for the optional Touch Pro Duo system, that is.
+These include a new gear lever which replaces the old car’s rotary dial, lots of softer trims and a revamped infotainment system, called Pivi Pro.

-This looks just like the system you get in the Jaguar I-Pace and replaces the old XE’s analogue dials with a high-resolution digital driver’s display and the conventional heating and ventilation controls with a touch-screen with cool built-in rotary dials.
+There’s also a high-resolution digital driver’s display and a touch-screen with cool built-in rotary dials for the climate control.
 It all looks very slick but isn’t quite as intuitive to use (or come with as many features) as the iDrive system in a BMW 3 Series.

 The Jaguar XE doesn’t feel quite as spacious inside as the BMW, either.
 Sure, there’s loads of space in the front and you get a decent amount of seat adjustment as standard, but climb into the back and you’ll struggle for head and knee room if you’re anything close to six-foot tall.
 Carrying three adults abreast is a definite no-no.